 Ngaire’s skill areas include project management, planning, evaluation, stakeholder engagement, communication, organisational change, capacity building, and carbon management.

 Ngaire is an experienced and qualified health promotion practitioner.
-For more almost two decades, she has been planning, implementing and evaluating evidence-based public health initiatives.
-Ngaire has played a lead role implementing numerous intersectoral, multi-stakeholder initiatives.
+For two decades, she has been planning, implementing and evaluating evidence-based public health initiatives.
+Ngaire has played a lead role implementing numerous intersectoral and multi-stakeholder initiatives.
 She has delivered outcomes for the health sector, schools, all levels of government, and the community sector.
 Ngaire has worked in non-profit organisations including peak bodies/professional associations.
 Her projects have included a TravelSmart Schools initiative which won national recognition from Australia’s Cycling Promotion Fund.

 - Ngaire works as Project Officer in Environmental Sustainability at a Brisbane hospital.